Can Canadians Retire in the USA?

 Retiring to the United States is a dream of many, but it is not as if you can just pack up and move to the United States because it’s time to retire.
-Even if you are a Canadian citizen, you must go through the proper channels in order to do so.
+Even if you are a Canadian citizen, moving from Canada to the USA requires the proper channels in order to do so.

 Canadians who want to retire in the United States have two options: they can move to the United States temporarily, or permanently.
 For those who wish to spend some time in the United States but not move there permanently, there is the option of spending six months per year at a maximum in the United States as a visitor.
 Many Canadians own property in the United States and will spend their winters in the United States.

 The maximum amount of time you can visit the United States for is six months, which is the same amount of time that you can remain out of Canada per year without compromising your ties to Canada.